microsoft/Kusto-Query-Language/doc/projectoperator.md

 ---
 title: Project operator - Azure Data Explorer
-description: This article describes Project operator in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022
+description: Learn how to use the project operator to select columns to include, rename or drop, and to insert new computed columns in the output table. ms.reviewer: alexans ms.topic: reference ms.date: 01/12/2023
 ---
 # project operator